jade-cheng/ohana/README.md

 For faster analysis and smaller memory footprints, we recommend performing the last two steps in parallel.
 For example, suppose we have the full genome dataset `HGDP.ped`, we have split it into three pieces, each containing 1/3 of the markers, and the files are named `HGDP1.ped`, `HGDP2.ped`, and `HGDP3.ped`.

-We first down-sample the full dataset to perform structure analysis and then infer the population covariances.
+We first down-sample the full dataset to perform structure analysis and then infer the component covariances.

     python ./sample-sites.py ./HGDP.dgm 5 ./HGDP_5percent.dgm
     qpas ./HGDP_5percent.dgm -e 0.0001 -k 7 -qo ./HGDP_5percent_Q.matrix -fo ./HGDP_5percent_F.matrix